 There are three Red Mountains in the San Juan Mountains of Colorado between Ouray and Silverton and I chose to hike the third as it’s the highest of the three and very beautiful.
-The San Juan Mountains are what makes colorful Colorado, colorful in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans are definitely my favorite.
+The San Juan Mountains are what makes “colorful Colorado” colorful, in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans in Southewest Colorado are definitely my favorite.

-When to go: The road to Red Mountain is one of the highest roads so there may be snow early in the summer season still; I’d aim for July-Sept depending on the snow year, probably even until the first winter storm in Fall (?) but I’m not local and don’t fully understand how the weather out there works.
+The road to Red Mountain is unpaved and one of the highest roads in Colorado so there may be snow early in the summer season still; I’d aim to visit in July-Sept depending on the snow year.
+The trail should be accessible until the first winter storm in Fall (?) but I’m not local and don’t fully understand how the weather out there works.

-How to get there: I believe you used to be able to drive up the whole trail as it’s an old mining road, but now you have to hike most of it to access the summit of Red Mountain 3.
+I believe you used to be able to drive up the whole trail as it’s an old mining road, but now you have to hike most of the dirt road to access the summit of Red Mountain 3.
 Drive on Forest Service Road 825 off the Million Dollar Highway for about 0.8 miles to the (abandoned) St. Paul Lodge and Hut.
 An AWD, non-high clearance small SUV will make it.